 How should my ‘Current and Future Research Plan’ be structured?

-The Future Research Plan should be divided into two parts: the first part should present a brief and concise overview of your research and what you have achieved to date; the second part should outline your hypotheses and plans for the new project.
+The Current and Future Research Plan should be divided into two parts: the first part (Current main achievements) should present a brief and concise overview of your research and what you have achieved to date; the second part (Future Research Plan) should outline your hypotheses and plans for the new project.
 Please include any preparatory work that has already been carried out to this end in the description.
-The Future Research Plan should not exceed two to three pages in overall length.
+The Future Research Plan should not exceed a maximum of four pages in overall length.